ADN Programs New York, NY

 ADN RNs may not have the scope of responsibility as a BSN graduate, but they perform many duties that are critical to patient care and comfort.
 They create, implement and assess patient care plans, counsel patients, perform diagnostic tests, supervise unlicensed workers, and communicate with patients and their families.
 RNs can enroll in a bridge RN to BSN program and earn the BSN degree in just 12 months.
 Many schools in New York and across the United States offer the program online to offer RNs the convenience of continuing their education while working.

-RNs earned a median salary of $70,000 in 2017, according to the BLS.
+RNs earned a median salary of $81,220 in 2022, according to the Bureau of Labor Statistics.

 Swedish Institute